taolson/Admiran/doc/Compiler.md

 This parser performs the final reduction steps remaining on the expression and operator stacks, and returns the final parsed expression.

-## Parsing patterns and `fnform`s
+### Parsing patterns and fnforms
-Patterns are used on the left-hand side of an equality definition or a `caseAlt to destructure an expression value.
+Patterns are used on the left-hand side of an equality definition or a `caseAlt` to destructure an expression value.
 `fnform`s are the left-hand side of function definitions: the function name and its argument patterns.
 Both are parsed with `p_patOrFnForm`, which uses `p_expExpr`, limiting prefix parsing to `neg` (for integer literals) and term parsing to `p_formal`: vars, constructors, literals, and paren expressions and list expressions of those.